 As a municipality within the Western Cape, the responsibility for the implementation of a number of projects in the WCIWMP falls to the KLLM.
 The KLLM IWMP will be aligned with the WCIWMP and such projects will be incorporated into the implementation plan for the KLLM.

-(b) Provincial Strategic Plan 2014 - 2019
+(b) Western Cape Strategic Framework for the Provincial Strategic Plan 2019 - 2024